remarkjs/remark-rehype/readme.md

 be straight forward to style the HTML produced by this plugin.
 With CSS, you can get creative and style the results as you please.

-Some semistandard features, notable [`remark-gfm`][remark-gfm]s tasklists and footnotes, generate HTML that be unintuitive, as it matches exactly what GitHub produces for their website.
+Some semistandard features, notably [`remark-gfm`][remark-gfm]s tasklists and footnotes, generate HTML that be unintuitive, as it matches exactly what GitHub produces for their website.
-There is a project, [`sindresorhus/github-markdown-css`][github-markdown-css], that exposes the stylesheet that GitHub uses for rendered markdown, which might either be inspirational for more complex features, or be used as-is to exactly match how GitHub styles rendered markdown.
+There is a project, [`sindresorhus/github-markdown-css`][github-markdown-css], that exposes the stylesheet that GitHub uses for rendered markdown, which might either be inspirational for more complex features, or can be used as-is to exactly match how GitHub styles rendered markdown.

 ## Types